whybread/etc/linux/vim guide.md

 	Ctrl + w, [n] > // width +n
 	Ctrl + w, [n] < // width -n

+We can also exchange the locations of two screens.

+	Ctrl + w, r // exchange this screen location with the next one.

 ### 1-5.
 Quit split
 We can quit one split only, or all together whether you want.

 	:q // quit this screen
 	:qa // quit all screens
+	Ctrl + w, o // quit all screens except for current one.